Friday, May 1 beginning at 12:01 AM right here!

-The Board of the Barre Historical Society has determined that we are closing the Hall for our own events and for rentals until the end of the first week in May because of the risks posed by the spread of the Covid-19 virus.
+The Board of the Barre Historical Society has determined that we are closing the Hall for our own events and for rentals until further notice because of the risks posed by the spread of the Covid-19 virus.

 UPDATE: The Bakery Window has extended its hours it is now open on Wednesday, Thursday, and Friday from 12:30 to 6:00 pm